TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

        The returned iterator raises a :exc:`concurrent.futures.TimeoutError`
-       if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds from the original call to :meth:`Executor.map`.
+       if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds kutoka the original call to :meth:`Executor.map`.
        *timeout* can be an int or a float.
 If *timeout* is not specified or ``None``, there is no limit to the wait time.

-       If a *func* call raises an exception, then that exception will be raised when its value is retrieved from the iterator.
+       If a *func* call raises an exception, then that exception will be raised when its value is retrieved kutoka the iterator.

        When using :class:`ProcessPoolExecutor`, this method chops *iterables* into a number of chunks which it submits to the pool as separate